axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-14-the-revised-radical-foundation.markdown

 ---

 <div style="display:none;">
- <p>I have been thinking about the RADICAL foundation.
-I would have preferred to have three rather than six things to remember.</p>
+ <p>I have been thinking about the RADICAL foundation and I think that it can be made tighter.
+Any more that three things, I forget.</p>
 </div>

 <h1>&nbsp;</h1>